karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

         "id": "CompanyWebsite",
         "name":
         {
           "text": "The website of the company.
+Needs to be a valid Uri.
 Only necessary if Swagger is enabled."
         },
         "isVisible": true
       },